Why Sponsor Oils? | blog | oilshell.org

 Note that there are three slashes on each line, which means the last slash is a literal slash, not an operator.

-The author is using the pattern replacement operator /
+The author is using the pattern replacement operator /, which works like

 this: